Congress bus trip destined to fail, says KTR

-BRS working president and Minister KT Rama Rao on Thursday criticised the Congress party and its leaders for their lack of commitment to Telangana
+The minister asserted that their bus yatra in Telangana was destined for failure.

 Hyderabad: BRS working president and Minister KT Rama Rao on Thursday criticised the Congress party and its leaders for their lack of commitment to Telangana.
-He asserted that their bus trip to Telangana was destined for failure.
+He asserted that their bus yatra in Telangana was destined for failure.

 In a scathing attack on ‘X’, Rama Rao drew the stark contrast between the progressive State of Telangana under the BRS regime and the dismal conditions in Karnataka under the Congress rule.
 He said while Telangana had become synonymous with a golden era of welfare initiatives, Karnataka had become a symbol of a dark regime.